 Owner Russell Kwong follows in the footsteps of his chef father, Paul, who purchased the Mee Heng Low business in 2009.
 As the third owners of the restaurant, the Kwong’s have close ties with the founding owners family, the Gins, who still own the historic building.

-“I grew up with their grandson,” says Kwong a week before reopening post-Covid.
+“I grew up with their grandson,” says Kwong.
 “We were neighbors and our parents know each other well.
 I’m getting the business and he might be in line to inherit the building at some point, so we might be business partners as well as friends.”

 Family Legacy